Hair (musical): History

 Rado and Ragni came from different artistic backgrounds.
 In college, Rado wrote musical revues and aspired to be a Broadway composer in the Rodgers and Hammerstein tradition.
 He went on to study acting with Lee Strasberg.
-Ragni, on the other hand, was an active member of The Open Theater, one of several groups, mostly Off-off Broadway, that were developing experimental theatre techniques.
-He introduced Rado to the modern theatre styles and methods being developed at The Open Theater.
-In 1966, while the two were developing Hair, Ragni performed in The Open Theater's production of Megan Terry's play Viet Rock, a story about young men being deployed to the Vietnam War.
-In addition to the war theme, Viet Rock employed the improvisational exercises being used in the experimental theatre scene and later used in the development of Hair.
+Ragni was a member of The Open Theater, one of several groups that were developing experimental theatre techniques, including non-traditional theater roles, blurring the lines between playwright, director and actor.
+By 1967, theaters such as The Living Theatre, La MaMa Experimental Theatre Club and The Open Theatre were devising plays from improvisational scenes crafted in the rehearsal space rather than following a traditional script.
+Ragni introduced Rado to the modern theatre styles and methods being developed at The Open Theater.
+In 1966, while the two were developing Hair, Ragni performed in The Open Theater's production of Megan Terry's play Viet Rock, about young men being deployed to the Vietnam War.
+Viet Rock employed the improvisational exercises being used in experimental theatre.
+Scenes were connected in "prelogical ways": a scene could be built from a tangent from the previous scene, in counterpoint to it, or connected psychologically.
+Actors switched roles in the middle of a show, in mid-scene, or played actors.
+Terry wrote, "The ... transformations should be abrupt and total."
+Hair was designed in much the same way; the actors play different characters throughout the piece, and, as in Claude's psychedelic trip in Act 2, sometimes during the same scene.
+As in Viet Rock, the actors frequently break the "fourth wall" to interact with the audience.